english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 ### What difference did it make to my writing?

 **Less Distraction** - I have the habit of previewing the blog every now and then and correct the look and feel as I write.
 This is changed.
 I write from VIM editor in Unix console.
 I prefer to keep it in full screen and viola - there are no distractions.
 I could concentrate only on writing.
 I actually felt that I write more in console than in a webpage.
 Too early to come to a conclusion.
-Lets wait till I post atlease 50+ posts this way.
+Lets wait till I post at least 50+ posts this way.
 I still have to preview and edit the blog post in the end.
 But thats now a single task after I complete the writing.

 **Feeling EPIC** - Yeah.
 Seriously.
 I fell in love with the character "Neo" in the Movie "The Matrix" when I saw it the first time (esp. the black console with green text flowing down).
-I even wrote matirx screensavers in C, during my college days to simulate that experience in my computer.
+I even wrote matrix screensavers in C, during my college days to simulate that experience in my computer.
 Those good old days are back.
 This simple act of blogging like a programmer, brought back my love for programming.
 Write, Edit, Commit, Push - Viola, My blog is published.
 It's nostalgic.
 This is my console where I wrote this blog post.

 <div style="text-align: center;">
 <img src="{{site.url}}/img/bloggin-from-vim.jpg"/>